brainpaingames/mesa/mesa/examples/advanced/sugarscape_g1mt/Readme.md

 **9. CRITICAL API DIRECTIVE: INTERNALIZE PROJECT-SPECIFIC APIs.**
 You are FORBIDDEN from assuming a method or attribute exists on a custom project class (e.g., `SugarscapeG1mt`) based on standard library or Mesa conventions.
 Before using a method, you must confirm its existence by (a) consulting this README's architectural description or (b) asking me to provide the source code for the relevant class.

+**10. FILE HEADER CONVENTION:**
+When providing the full content of a file, you MUST begin the code block with a comment line containing the full, relative path to the file (e.g., `# sugarscape_g1mt/pages/1_Time_Series_Analysis.py`).